 8.a Retail Gasoline Dispensing Facility.
-SWCAA has determined that Best Available Control Technology for the control of gasoline vapors emitted from new gasoline dispensing facilities with a throughput of more than 360,000 gallons per year in Cowlitz County consists of EVR Stage I vapor recovery equipment as tested and approved by CARB, maintenance of existing ORVR-compatible Stage II vapor recovery until 2023, enhanced conventional nozzles (where Stage II is not in place), and low-permeation hoses when throughput exceeds 1,400,000 gallons per year.
+SWCAA has determined that Best Available Control Technology for the control of gasoline vapors emitted from new gasoline dispensing facilities with a throughput of more than 200,000 gallons per year in Clark County consists of EVR Stage I vapor recovery equipment as tested and approved by CARB, maintenance of existing ORVR-compatible Stage II vapor recovery until 2023, enhanced conventional nozzles (where Stage II is not in place), and low-permeation hoses when throughput exceeds 1,400,000 gallons per year.

-The underground storage tanks as this facility are not new.
+The underground storage tanks at this facility are not new.
 The existing Stage I vapor recovery system in use by this facility for the underground storage tanks was approved by CARB Executive Order G-70-97-A dated December 9, 1985 and is not EVR certified.
-Because the Stage I system is not new, it is not being reviewed against current BACT requirements.
-The facility does not have ORVR-compatible Stage II vapor recovery and will utilize enhanced conventional nozzles by 2023 and low-permeation hoses after 2023 if throughput exceeds 1,400,000 gallons per year.
+Because the Stage I systems for the underground storage tanks are not new, they are not being reviewed against current BACT requirements.
+The facility does not have Stage II vapor recovery and does utilize enhanced conventional nozzles and low-permeation hoses.

-The new aboveground storage tank will meet the standards for standing loss control in CARB Executive Order VR-302-B dated November 30, 2009, and the Stage I vapor recovery system approved by CARB Executive Order G-70-162-A dated March 2, 1998.
+The new aboveground storage tank will substantially meet the standards for standing loss control in CARB Executive Order VR-302-B dated November 30, 2009, and the requirements for a Stage I vapor recovery system approved by CARB Executive Order G-70-162-A dated March 2, 1998.
 CARB Executive Orders for standing loss control only allow the use of a single P/V valve (Husky 5885).
-Because there is only a single approved vendor/component SWCAA believes that requiring use of the component would exceed BACT, and therefore allowed the use of any EVR-certified P/V valve.
-In this case the OPW model 723V was installed.
+Because there is only a single approved vendor/component SWCAA believes that requiring use of the component would exceed BACT, and therefore allowed the use of any CARB certified P/V valve.
+In this case the OPW model 623V was installed.
+In addition, standing loss requirements generally require the tank color to be white.
+The installed tank is painted red.
+The impact of the less reflective color will be lower in Vancouver, Washington than most California sites for which the standard was based, so SWCAA determined that repainting of the tank was not required to meet BACT.
 Based on the potential impact of this relatively small tank, this configuration will meet the requirements of BACT.

 - 8.b PSD Applicability.
-Maximum potential emissions from this facility are well below PSD thresholds; therefore, PSD permitting is not required. - 8.c Compliance Assurance Monitoring (CAM) Applicability Determination.
+Maximum potential emissions from this facility are well below PSD thresholds.
+Therefore, PSD permitting is not required. - 8.c Compliance Assurance Monitoring (CAM) Applicability Determination.
 CAM is not applicable to any emission unit at this source because it is not a major source and is not required to obtain a Part 70 permit.